-Follow the guidelines below for the safety of your students and groups:
+Follow the guidelines below for the safety of the members in your classes or groups:

-- Delete/edit posts - As the Group owner, you can delete or edit any student post in the Group’s Post Stream by clicking on the small blue arrow in the top right-hand corner of the post.
-Note: you must hover your mouse over the post to see the Settings Icon.
+- Delete/edit posts: As the group owner, you can delete or edit any student post in the Group’s Post Stream by clicking on More(...) located on the top right-hand corner of the post.

-- Post moderation - Post moderation requires the Group owner to approve all posts and replies before they appear in the Group’s Post Stream.
-Post moderation can be turned on/off by clicking the gear located to the right of the Group’s name on the left side panel and selecting “Group Settings”.
-In the pop-up box that appears and check the box "Moderate all Posts and Replies."
+- Post moderation: Post moderation requires the group owner to approve all posts and replies before they appear in the Group’s Post Stream.
+Post moderation can be turned on/off by clicking on More(...) located in the bottom right-hand corner of the class information panel and choosing Advanced Settings.

 Use “read-only” status when needed: “Read-only” status provides a valuable bridge for students who are in the process of building appropriate digital citizenship skills.
-Read-only status can be managed by the teacher and allows a student to view classroom messages, submit assignments and communicate directly to his/her teacher, but does not allow the student to post to the Group or reply to Notes sent to that Group.
+The read-only status can be managed by the teacher and allows a student to view classroom messages, submit assignments and communicate directly to his/her teacher, but it does not allow the student to post or reply to messages in the class/group.

-Set expectations: It’s important to set expectations with students about the content that is appropriate for your Edmodo class Group.
-At the beginning of the year, you may want to implement guidelines for posting behavior and etiquette.
-You can find sample guidelines and a sample code of conduct on our Teacher Rollout Resources page.
+Set expectations: It is important to set expectations with students about the content that is appropriate for your Edmodo class or group.
+At the beginning of the year, you may want to implement guidelines for proper behavior and etiquette.

-Edmodo is automatically defaulted to HTTPS for extra security: For further questions, contact us and we will get back to you shortly.
+Edmodo automatically defaults to HTTPS for extra security: For further questions, contact us and we will get back to you shortly.